Bin-Chen-Lab/spider/README.md

 ## 1.4
-In your terminal, type the following commands to download the scArches package in the SPIDER folder.
-It will create another folder "scarches-0.4.0":
+In your terminal, type the following commands to download the scArches package in the "SPIDER" folder.
+It will create another folder "scarches-0.4.0" there:
 ```
 wget https://github.com/theislab/scarches/archive/refs/tags/v0.4.0.zip
 unzip 'v0.4.0.zip'
 ```
 (Alternatively, you can also simply open the link in your browser and directly download the zip file without wget.
-Munually unzip the file and put the scarches-0.4.0 folder in your SPIDER folder.)
+Munually unzip the file and put the "scarches-0.4.0" folder in your "SPIDER" folder.)

 # Step 2: Installation of SPIDER
 You should first complete step 1 before you do this step 2.
 After you have created the conda environment with all the dependency packages installed as previously described, first open R in the activated conda environment by typing the following commands in the terminal: